Modeling

 How are OCL rule violations displayed?

 The OCL (Object Constraint Language) is supported on the method side and is also used for validating the model.
 This allows you to set various modeling restrictions that help users to design valid diagrams.
 Rules defined with OCL for modeling are checked during modeling and/ or afterwards (during check-in).
-Rule violations are displayed in the validation mode and can be defined in the method with appropriate notes for the modeler.
+Rule violations are displayed in the validation mode sorted by severity and can be defined in the method with appropriate notes for the modeler.
 Both connected and unconnected modeling objects can be validated.
 By clicking on the list entry in the validation, the corresponding object is marked in the diagram.

 For example, in BPMN collaboration diagrams, this prevents a diagram from having missing mandatory attributes.
 In this case, the responsible person has not been maintained in the diagram attributes.
 This is not allowed by the method and is displayed as follows during validation.